Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 - [Fastly Blog](https://www.fastly.com/blog)

 > Fastly also has a couple of _excellent_ articles on utilising the `Vary` HTTP header, which is highly recommended reading.

+Lastly, as of May 2020, Fastly has started rolling out an updated developer portal which hopes to address some of the 'documentation' issues I've noted in this post.

+Fastly reached out to me to review their updated developer portal (inc. the new layout of their reference and API documentation) and requested my feedback.
+I was happy to report that (other than a few minor comments) I found it to be a good start and I'm very much looking forward to many future improvements.

+OK, let's crack on...

 ### Varnish Basics